andyarensman/prepacker-app/README.md

       user_id: { type: String, required: true }
     }, { timestamps: true })

 The `checklistSchema` contains a `gear_items` property that is an array of `gearSchema` IDs - rather than duplicating the gear data for every checklist, it made more sense to just reference it.
+The total weight of the list is calculated on the front end.

 The `gearSchema` and `checklistSchema` both reference the `userSchema` via a `user_id` property.
 It is still unclear to me if there is any downside to using this relational database over Mongoose subdocuments.
 Is doing it this way causing any security or performance issues?